cseanburns/electronic_resource_mgmt/src/10-licensing-basics.md

 Licences cover bibliographic databases,
 ILS/ERM software, and
 of course, e-content.

-Unfortunately, regarding the latter, entering a licensing agreement for e-content means that libraries do not own that content but only have access for a limited period of time,
+Entering a licensing agreement for e-content means that libraries do not own that content but only have access for a limited period of time,